Skip to main content

 Open path

 Green Goods makes impact reporting as simple as taking a photo.
-The MDR workflow (Media → Details → Review) guides field workers through structured evidence capture — no grant writing skills, no data science background, no blockchain knowledge required.
-Sign in with your fingerprint or face (no wallets, no seed phrases), and your first submission takes under 60 seconds.
+The MDR workflow (Media - Details - Review) guides field workers through structured evidence capture - no grant writing skills, no data science background, no blockchain knowledge required.
+Most users start with a passkey (fingerprint, face, or device PIN), and wallet sign-in is also available when you want direct signer control.

 An Open Path To Build Capital

-Verified work doesn't stay in a spreadsheet.
-Green Goods turns approved work into on-chain attestations that build into Hypercerts — tokenized impact certificates that funders can purchase.
-Yield-bearing Octant Vaults let capital grow while it funds regenerative operations.
-Every piece of verified impact attracts more capital, creating a self-reinforcing funding cycle.
+Verified work does not stay in a spreadsheet.
+Green Goods turns approved work into on-chain attestations that build into Hypercerts - tokenized impact certificates that funders can purchase.
+Octant Vaults hold endowment principal for each garden while harvested strategy yield is routed into regenerative operations.
+Depositor claim value stays flat by design, and the funding effect appears through harvest and split flows.

 A Community Coordination Platform

-Green Goods isn't just a reporting tool — it's a coordination layer for regenerative communities.
-Hats Protocol roles define who can submit, review, evaluate, and fund.
+Green Goods is not just a reporting tool - it is a coordination layer for regenerative communities.
+Hats Protocol roles define who can submit, review, and evaluate.
 Gardens V2 conviction voting lets communities signal which work matters most.
-Cookie Jars provide petty cash for daily operations.
+Cookie Jars provide accessible funds for frequent operations.
 Together, these tools give communities the infrastructure to govern themselves transparently.

 Growing Gardens